iml-it/appmonitor-api-client/php-class/appmonitorapi.class.php.md

 | \<required\> array $aRelUrls | `array` | array of relative urls to fetch

-### 🔹 public getAppData()
+### 🔹 public getAppChecks()

-Get an array of app metadata of a single app.You need to get the list of all applications first.@see getApps()
+Get an array of checks and their results by a given app id.Get an array of app meta data by a given app id.You need to get the list of all applications first to know the ID.@see getApps()

 **Return**: `array`